jk16171216/DSPNet/README.md

 - PyTorch 1.11.0
 - numpy, pandas, scikit-learn, matplotlib

-The environment can also be quickly installed with:
+Dependencies can also be quickly installed with:
 ```bash
 pip install -r requirements.txt
 ```